1940 United States presidential election in Vermont

 The 1940 United States presidential election in Vermont took place on November 5, 1940, as part of the 1940 United States presidential election which was held throughout all contemporary 48 states.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.

 Vermont voted for the Republican nominee, corporate lawyer Wendell Willkie of New York, over the Democratic nominee, incumbent President Franklin D. Roosevelt of New York.
 Willkie's running mate was Senate Minority Leader Charles L. McNary of Oregon, while Roosevelt ran with Secretary of Agriculture Henry A. Wallace of Iowa.

 Willkie took 54.78% of the vote, to Roosevelt's 44.92%, a margin of 9.86%.
-Vermont historically was a bastion of Northeastern Republicanism, and by 1940 it had gone Republican in every presidential election since the founding of the Republican Party.
+Vermont historically was a bastion of Northeastern Republicanism, and by 1940, it had gone Republican in every presidential election since the founding of the Republican Party.
 From 1856 to 1936, Vermont had had the longest streak of voting Republican of any state, having never voted Democratic before, and this tradition continued in 1940.
-Vermont had been one of only two states (along with nearby Maine) to reject Democrat Franklin D. Roosevelt in all 4 of his presidential campaigns, even in the nationwide Democratic landslides of 1932 and 1936.
+Vermont had been one of only two states, along with nearby Maine, to reject Roosevelt in all four of his successful presidential campaigns, even in the nationwide Democratic landslides of 1932 and 1936.